zenoss/zenoss-prodbin/Products/ZenModel/migrate/README.md

 ## Service Migrations

+*NOTE* This is now deprecated.
+Please add service migrations to the zenservicemigration package found in the zenoss-service repository.

 The [service migration SDK](https://github.com/control-center/service-migration/) provides a programmatic way of making changes to service definitions.
 These changes take the form of individual Migrate.Step classes, kept for now in ZenModel's migrate directory.